KALMUS-Color-Toolkit/KALMUS/notebooks/USAGE_COMMAND_LINE_UI.md

 # Installation Guide

-There are two ways that you could install KALMUS on you local machine:
+There are two ways that you could install KALMUS on your local machine:
 1. (**Recommended**) Get the latest distribution of KALMUS from PyPI ([KALMUS Project Page on PyPI](https://pypi.org/project/kalmus/)).
-Use command `$ pip install kalmus` or `$ pip install --upgrade kalmus` (if kalmus has been installed) to install the latest version of KALMUS package.
+Use command `$ pip install kalmus` or `$ pip install --upgrade kalmus` (if kalmus has been installed) to install the latest version of the KALMUS package.
 All dependencies should be automatically installed during this process.

 2. Alternatively, you could install the KALMUS locally by first cloning the GitHub repo of Kalmus ([GitHub page](https://github.com/KALMUS-Color-Toolkit/KALMUS)).
-Then, move to the top directory of cloned KALMUS project and install using command `pip install .`
+Then, move to the top directory of cloned KALMUS project and install using the command `pip install .`

 **See our [Installation Guide](https://kalmus-color-toolkit.github.io/KALMUS/install.html) for more details.**

-Once the package is installed, you could verify the version of KALMUS package using command `$ pip show kalmus`
+Once the package is installed, you could verify the version of the KALMUS package using the command `$ pip show kalmus`
 ![KALMUS version](notebook_figures/kalmus_version.png)

 Alternatively, in version 1.3.7 and above, you can check the version of installed kalmus using its